-The squeezing setup shown in Figure 7, aims to mimic obstacles such as a couch, a bed, or a table.
+The squeezing setup shown in Figure 8, aims to mimic obstacles such as a couch, a bed, or a table.
 At the beginning of the experiment, the robot is positioned 30 cm in front of the obstacle.
 It is tasked to squeeze under the object and walk in the squeezed mode until it gets out of the "tunnel" created by the overhead obstacle at which time it is expected to raise its body to the default height and continue walking.
 The experiment is considered a success if the robot is able to cross the tunnel without any collisions1.
-Our experimental set up for squeezing is shown in Figure 7 with the dimensions superimposed on the pictures.
-In Figures 7(a), 7(c) and 7(d) there are a pair of metal rods that are 4" or 10.20 cm apart.
+Our experimental set up for squeezing is shown in Figure 8 with the dimensions superimposed on the pictures.
+In Figures 8(a), 8(c) and 8(d) there are a pair of metal rods that are 4" or 10.20 cm apart.
 The end of the rods are plugged into two boards with holes on a one inch grid.
-In Figures 7(c) and 7(d) there are papers pieces connecting the two rods, creating a different depth image than Figure 7(a) during inference and hence testing the generalizability of our policy.
-Finally, there is a wood board in Figures 7(b) and 7(d) creating a tunnel of length 129.1 cm to ensure the robot can be in the squeeze position for an extended time.
-As a reference, the robot is 28.75 cm high when laying flat and 37 cm high when standing in the reset standing position shown in Figure 1.
-For each of the four settings shown in Figure 7, we repeat 10 to 20 trials and present the success rate in Table V.
+In Figures 8(c) and 8(d) there are paper pieces connecting the two rods, creating a different depth image from Figure 8(a) during inference and hence testing the generalizability of our policy.
+Finally, there is a wood board in Figures 8(b) and 8(d) creating a tunnel of length 129.1 cm to ensure the robot can be in the squeeze position for an extended time.
+As a reference, the robot is 28.75